Life Safety in HVAC - What is a Fire Damper?

 Pictured: The fusible link holds the curtain blade in place.
 When it melts, the link will break apart and release the blade.

 The exact activation method will differ based on the HRD used for the damper.
 Fusible links are the most common heat response device.
-Fusible links are tied directly to the damper's blade and break apart at elevated temperatures.
+The damper's blades directly connect to the fusible link, which breaks apart at elevated temperatures.
 When broken, the link releases the blades from their fully open position.
 The blades return to the closed position, either by falling into place or through spring driven motion.

 Thermo discs are HRDs incorporated into the circuitry of an electric actuator.
 The discs are part of the electrical circuit.
 These discs expand when exposed to elevated temperatures.
 When this happens, the thermo disc breaks the electrical circuit, cutting off power to the actuator.
 With no power, the actuator will close the damper by utilizing internal springs.
-This action is referred to as "power open, spring closed".
+We call this action "power open, spring closed".

 The key is response time.
 Fire dampers must close the moment a fire breaks out.
 Once closed, the damper will remain closed to hinder the spread of flames through the penetration.
 They will only reopen when operated by a technician once the fire event has ended.
-Technicians will determine if the damper is fit to be reused in the barrier, but fire dampers are commonly replaced to ensure they are in excellent condition.
+Technicians will assess the damper's reusability in the barrier, but fire dampers are commonly replaced to ensure excellent condition.

 Testing Fire Dampers

-Fire dampers must undergo rigorous testing and adhere to stringent codes before they are approved for use in a fire barrier.
-Fire endurance testing is just one of several tests that a fire damper must complete to receive a fire-resistance rating.
+UL-approved laboratories must rigorously test fire dampers and ensure adherence to stringent codes before approving them for fire barriers.
+Fire endurance testing is just one of several tests that a fire damper must complete for a fire-resistance rating.

-In this test, the damper is installed in the opening of a test oven according to the manufacturer’s installation instructions.
-The fire damper is set to fully open, and the blades are held in place with a heat response device.
+Following the manufacturer's instructions, testers install the damper in the test oven opening for this test.
+They set the fire damper to fully open, and set the damper’s heat response device.
 Fusible links are the most common heat response devices because they are cheap and easy to replace.
 Then, the test oven is engaged, and the fire damper will close in reaction to the elevated heat.

 Illustration of a fire damper undergoing fire resistance testing

-The fire damper must remain closed and locked until the end of the test.
-Depending on the intended rating, the fire endurance test will run for 90 minutes (1.5 hours) or 180 minutes (3 hours), with temperatures reaching more than 1700 degrees Fahrenheit.
+The fire damper must remain closed until the end of the test.
+Depending on the intended rating, the fire endurance test will run for 90 minutes (1.5 hours) or 180 minutes (3 hours), with temperatures reaching over 1700 degrees Fahrenheit.
 The damper must not fail or allow flames past the damper.
 This testing ensures that the damper remains intact and keeps the penetration covered during a fire.

-After the end of the fire endurance test, the damper will undergo additional testing, including duct impact testing.
-Duct impact tests ensure the fire damper remains in the barrier even if connected ductwork is compromised by falling debris.
+After the fire endurance test, the damper will undergo additional testing, including duct impact testing.
+Duct impact tests verify that the fire damper stays in the barrier even if falling debris compromises the connected ductwork.
 Once the fire damper has passed all these tests, the damper model will receive a fire resistance rating according to the fire endurance test completed: either 1.5 hours or 3 hours of fire resistance.

 The Purpose of Fire Dampers